|How it all began

 Margaret graduated with an MBA with specialisations in Corporate Governance and Negotiation, both of which have helped in her role as a trust member.

 CBE, JP, MSc, PhD (NZ), DSc (Auck), FRSNZ, FNZIC, FRSC, CChem, CSci, LTCL

 Charmian spent 56 years as either a student or member of staff of the Chemistry Department at the University of Auckland, and has over 300 publications in refereed international journals.
 She was appointed Assistant Vice-Chancellor for Staff Development and Equal Employment Opportunities 1987-1998 and Deputy Vice-Chancellor 1994.

-Charmian is passionate about providing opportunities for women to undertake tertiary education, whether it be in assisting mature women to undertake study in order to return to a profession or to take up work in the community or in encouraging women young women to enter University or a Polytech and to extend their studies so as to reach their potential in creative activities or research.
+Charmian is passionate about providing opportunities for women to undertake tertiary education, whether it be in assisting mature women to undertake study in order to return to a profession or to take up work in the community, or in encouraging women young women to enter University or a Polytech and to extend their studies so as to reach their potential in creative activities or research.
 Charmian lives in Auckland and spends much of her spare time at the family bach on the Whangaparaoa Peninsula or at her family’s life-style block in Hunua.
 She enjoys reading, the theatre and in her semi-retirement took up croquet.

 ||Sonia Pechner, Executive Director, Academic Search International

 Since its inception in 1999, Sonia Pechner (one of the founding Directors) has led Academic Search International’s strategic development, with a clear focus on establishing the company as the leading specialist executive search firm in higher education in the Asia-Pacific region and beyond.

 With a passionate commitment to the higher education sector, Sonia has personally led a considerable number of search assignments, including senior academic positions across all discipline areas, as well as senior executive appointments.